lambdaclass/lambdaclass_hacking_learning_path/README.md

 sense, no one is truly exceptional.
-Achieving top grades and finishing your degree on time, being passionate about System Programming or Cryptography, or mastering coding skills may have brought you here, but won’t suffice to ensure that you will continue to be a valuable team.
+Achieving top grades and finishing your degree on time, being passionate about System Programming or Cryptography, or mastering coding skills may have brought you here, but won’t suffice to ensure that you will continue to be a valuable team member.
 Everyone must continually prove they deserve to be part of this team.

 Please don't interpret this point as an invitation to break rules, procedures,